Richard Donner: Biography

 In 2010, Donner's authorized biography titled You're the Director...
 You Figure It Out: The Life and Films of Richard Donner by James Christie was published by BearManor Media.
 The book features a foreword by Mel Gibson.

-Script Magazine described the book as an "engaging portrait of a warm-hearted (if occasionally gruff) man who can justly be considered the modern equivalent of Victor Fleming and Michael Curtiz – a highly talented, professional director of motion pictures who has thrived in the studio system and made some pretty good pictures to boot."
+Script Magazine described the book as an "engaging portrait of a warm-hearted (if occasionally gruff) man who can justly be considered the modern equivalent of Victor Fleming and Michael Curtiz—a highly talented, professional director of motion pictures who has thrived in the studio system and made some pretty good pictures to boot."

 The Directors Guild of America called the book "a compelling study of an ebullient, ballsy risk-taker who was a director even before he was aware of it" that "ably captures Donner's joy in doing a job he loves."

-Personal life and death
+Personal life

 Donner married film producer Lauren Shuler on November 27, 1985.
 The two merged their respective production companies to create Shuler-Donner Productions (now The Donners' Company) the same year.
-Donner and Shuler remained together until the former's death.
+Donner and Shuler remained together until Donner's death.

 Donner was a cousin of actor Steve Kahan, who played a policeman tracking Otis in Superman: The Movie, and played Captain Ed Murphy in the Lethal Weapon film franchise.
 Donner also cast Kahan in some of his other films.

+Death

-Donner died on July 5, 2021, at his West Hollywood, California home, at the age of 91.
+Donner died on July 5, 2021 at his home in West Hollywood, California, at the age of 91.
 The cause of death was heart failure with atherosclerosis as an underlying cause.